This policy outlines the process for resolving reports of prohibited conduct against students.

 This process pertains to acts of Prohibited Conduct committed by Students that occur within Dartmouth's Education Program or Activity.
 The term Education Program or Activity includes all of Dartmouth's operations, including locations, events, or circumstances over which Dartmouth exercised substantial control over both the Respondent and the context in which the Prohibited Conduct occurred; and any building owned or controlled by a student organization that is officially recognized by Dartmouth.
 The Title IX regulations, which direct Dartmouth's response to sexual harassment as defined by the Title IX regulations, do not draw a line between on campus, off campus, or online, provided the conduct occurred in an Education Program or Activity in the United States.
 Examples include Dartmouth-sponsored, Dartmouth-funded or otherwise Dartmouth-supported study off campus, research, internship, mentorship, summer session, conferences, meetings, social events, or other affiliated programs or premises.

 In keeping with Dartmouth's educational mission and commitment to foster a learning, living, and working environment free from discrimination and harassment, this process also pertains to acts of Prohibited Conduct that may fall outside of the jurisdiction set forth in the May 2020 Title IX regulations, including additional forms of sexual and gender-based harassment, as well as conduct that occurs outside the United States, but still within an Education Program or Activity.
 Conduct outside of the United States, may include, for example, Dartmouth-sponsored, Dartmouth-funded or otherwise Dartmouth-supported study abroad.
 Under certain circumstances, this process may apply to instances in which the conduct occurred outside of the Education Program or Activity.
 The nature of the conduct alleged, and the geographic location in which it occurs, may impact the nature of the hearing used in the formal resolution process, as set forth in the relevant processes for resolving reports.
-Where the reported conduct falls within the Title IX regulations, the hearing process includes cross-examination by the party's advisor and limitations on the use of statements that have not been subject to cross-examination (Title IX Hearing Process.
+Where the reported conduct falls within the Title IX regulations, the hearing process includes cross-examination by the party's advisor (Title IX Hearing Process.
 Where the reported conduct falls outside of Title IX jurisdiction, the hearing process provides the parties with the opportunity to submit questions through the Hearing Coordinator and Chair of the Hearing Panel, and the Hearing Panel may consider any information provided in the final investigation report that the Hearing Panel finds reliable and credible (Other Prohibited Conduct Hearing Process.

 II.
 MAKING A REPORT